StanJulia/Stan.jl/README.md

   init=Init(),
   output=Output())
 ```
 All arguments have default values, although usually at least the name and model arguments will be provided.
+Notice that 'thin' as an argument to Jagsmodel() works slightly different from passing it through the Sample() argument to Jagsmodel.
+In the first case the thinning is applied after Stan has finished, the second case asks Stan to handle the thinning.
+For Mamba post-processing of the results, the thin argument to Jagsmodel() is the preferred option.

 After a Stanmodel has been created, the workhorse function stan() is called to run the simulation.